Summer 2021 Plans

 • PARENT DROP OFF AT CAMP

 If interested, parents/guardians can elect to drop their camper(s) off at camp.
 We will provide exact drop-off times at a later date.
 Campers should not travel to Camp with individuals who are not members of their household.
 Exceptions can be made in the case of campers carpooling to camp with other campers who will be in their camp cabin/pod.
 A staff member will be at Camp’s gate welcoming each camper and family into Camp and directing them towards our maintenance area where we will have a check-in station staffed by members of our health team.
 There may be a short wait as others check-in, so we ask that everyone remains inside their vehicle.
 Staff will take the camper’s temperature to ensure it is below 100.4 degrees Fahrenheit.
 Campers who have a temperature over 100.4 degrees, show COVID-19 symptoms, or have been exposed to COVID-19 in the previous 14 days will not be permitted to enter Camp.
 Campers will be asked a list of screening questions.
-Additionally, a Rapid Antigen Covid-19 test will be administered.
-Upon passing the screening and with a negative test result, the camper can exit the vehicle, and a staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.
+Upon passing the screening, the camper can exit the vehicle, and staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.

 • FLIGHTS TO RHI

 The Rhinelander (RHI) airport is 45 minutes from Camp and has direct flights on Delta from Minneapolis (MSP).
 Campers can travel to RHI with a layover in MSP, and a camp staff will pick them up from the airport.
 Once they arrive at Camp, their temperatures will be taken, and they will answer the same screening questions as the campers who arrive by bus or by private vehicle.
-A Rapid Antigen Covid-19 test will be administered as well.
-Upon passing the screening and with a negative test result, the camper can exit the vehicle, and a staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.
+Upon passing the screening, the camper can exit the vehicle, and staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.

 • TRANSPORTATION HOME FROM CAMP

 Our expectation is that we will be able to combine our cohort groups onto busses based on their location.
-We plan to provide bussing to Madison (first session), Milwaukee, Northbrook, Milwaukee Airport & Rhinelander Airport.
+At the end of the 4-week session, we plan to provide bussing to Madison (first session), Milwaukee, Northbrook, Milwaukee Airport & Rhinelander Airport.
 Parent pickup is also an option.
-More information will be available in the coming months.
+Please see the Family Handbook for more information; you can find this in your Hoda’ot emails.

 The idea behind a POD is to allow small groups of campers to interact with each other in a traditional camp setting including being inside their cabin, going to chugim (activities), and eating meals together.